BloomTech-Labs/CS10-restaurant-pos/README.md

 # Environment Variables

-HEROKU_URI: URL of website, front/back -end deployed to the same
+HEROKU_URI: URL of website (front and back end are deployed here)

 MONGO_URI: URL for the database